Salesforce Helps ACPA Members Connect, Engage, Learn and Lead

 ACPA’s new Salesforce system went live in January of 2016.
 Gilmore explains, “Our Executive Director said she’d never seen a launch go so well!
 It was also the least amount of glitches I’ve ever experienced with a launch.”

 Over the last twelve months, Gilmore has seen a dramatic decrease in the amount of time staff has had to spend providing IT support for members.
 In addition, ACPA’s data quality has improved and continues to improve.
 ACPA staff is excited about the increased efficiency that the new system offers, driven by increased member functionality and custom reporting.
 They are also delving into next/best practices for member recruitment and retention as well as engagement using Salesforce.
-A major goal is to begin to identify customer or member lifetime value and it helps that ACPA has members who’ve been part of ACPA for 50 years or more.
+A major goal is to begin to identify the customer or member lifetime value and it helps that ACPA has members who’ve been part of ACPA for 50 years or more.

 ACPA continues to work with Ledgeview Partners for support, as well as continued phases of development.
 Gilmore explains the experience of working with Ledgeview this way:

 “They are a really great partner.
-At the beginning, I saw them as a vendor.
+In the beginning, I saw them as a vendor.
 They would build something, then train me and we’d take over.
 But they’ve been there through the glitches.
-They collaborate, and support me if I want to do some of the backend work to save the association money.
+They collaborate and support me if I want to do some of the backend work to save the association money.
 At one point, we had a disagreement and Ledgeview acted swiftly taking care to help rectify the situation, as they cared about the relationship.
 I felt they did a great job at resolving conflicts fairly and transparently.
 They worked with me to make the implementation successful, leaving no stone unturned and asking great questions.”

 American College Personnel Association (ACPA) – headquartered in Washington, D.C. at the National Center for Higher Education, is the leading comprehensive student affairs association that advances student affairs and engages students for a lifetime of learning and discovery.